 Our third example is found in the Gospel of John chapter 20.
 Here we can see the darkness preceded the light and both periods are referred to as "the first day of the week."
-"The first day of the week cometh Mary Magadalene early, when it is yet dark [before sunrise], unto the sepulchre, and seeth the stone taken away from the sepulchre" (John 20:1, emphasis added).
+"The first day of the week cometh Mary Magadalene early [in the morning], when it is yet dark [before sunrise], unto the sepulchre, and seeth the stone taken away from the sepulchre" (John 20:1, emphasis added).

 "Then the same day at evening [before sunset], being [still] the first day of the week, when the doors were shut where the disciples were assembled for fear of the Jews, came Yahushua" (John 20:19, emphasis added).
 It was the first day of the week while it was still dark, and it was still the first day of the week before sunset that evening.
 The night preceded the day!
 The first day of the week began at sunset and ended at sunset the following evening.

-Our fifth example is found in the books of Leviticus and Exodus.
+Our fifth example is found in the books of Leviticus and Exodus and probably furnishes the most conclusive evidence that the day begins at sunset of the previous day.
 In the book of Leviticus we are told that "In the fifteenth day of the first month is the feast of unleavened bread unto Yahuwah: seven days you must eat unleavened bread" (Leviticus 23:6).
 In the book of Exodus we are told "In the first month, on the fourteenth day of the month at even [sunset], you shall eat unleavened bread, until the one and twentieth day of the month at even [sunset]" (Exodus 12:18).
 Even though the Feast of Unleavened Bread did not begin until the fifteenth day of the first month as we are told in Leviticus 23:6, you were not to eat leavened bread from the evening [sunset] of the fourteenth day of the first month.
+The seven day feast of unleavened bread began on the 15th day of the first month (Leviticus 23:6).
 There are many that contend that the Biblical day does not begin until sunrise.
 If that is so, then why does the fifteenth day as shown in Exodus 12:18 begin "on the fourteenth day of the month at even?" and the seven days end on "the one and twentieth day of the month at even"?
+Even though it is a seven day feast, eight days are contained from the 14th to the 21st.
 Just as the Day of Atonement began at sunset of the 9th of the month preceding the 10th day of the month, so does the feast of unleavened bread begins at sunset on the 14th day of the month preceding the 15th day of the month.

 From all five portions of Scripture we can see that the night, which begins at sunset, precedes the light, which begins at sunrise, and both portions make up one single day.
 "What therefore Elohim hath joined together, let no man put asunder" (Mark 10:9).
 While Yahushua is speaking specifically about marriage in this verse, the principle remains true in all instances where He joins two objects together.
 He joined the Night and the Day to make up one Biblical day.

 There is a lack of Scripture to sustain any of these four positions, including the one I am going to be sharing with you.
-My wife and I have followed what you are about to read for just over seven (April 2019) years.
+My wife and I have followed what you are about to read for just over eight (January 2020) years.
 We have fine-tuned a part of it during that time.
 I have hesitated to share this before now because I do not want to promote any error so we have been cautious in presenting our position on this matter.

 The one verse of Scripture used to sustain, not only our position, but others use it as well to sustain their posiiton, is Psalm 81:3.
 "Blow up the trumpet [These were to be the two silver trumpets described in Numbers 10:2, 10.] in the new moon, in the time appointed on our solemn feast day" (Psam 81:3 KJV).
 The problem is not apparent in the KJV but in two other translations, we see differences which are used to support two separate opinions.
 "Blow the trumpet at the New Moon, at the full moon, on our feast day" (Amplified Version) When using this translation we find evidence the new moon is when the moon is full.